+In all cases, the position on the media timeline reported by the appropriate APIs shall meet the requirements specified for those APIs and shall reflect the true media position.
+This may mean that the position reported following a seek is different to the position requested in the seek call.

 9.2 URLs

-The http: and https: URL schemes shall be supported as defined in clause 8.3 of the OIPF DAE specification [1].
+The http: and https: URL schemes shall be supported as defined in clause 8.3 of the OIPF DAE specification [1] except that support for https: is not required for non-adaptive HTTP streaming.

 The dvb: URL scheme as defined in TS 102 851 [10] shall be supported and extended as follows:

 It shall be possible to use dvb: URLs including path references to refer to DSM-CC file objects and to DSM-CC stream event objects signalled in the current service.
 It shall be possible to append to URLs referring to DSM-CC file objects an optional query component or fragment component, e.g. to pass parameters to an application.
 Since '?' and '#' are reserved characters as defined in RFC 3986 [27], if the name of a DSM-CC file object that is part of an HbbTV application contains such characters, they shall be percent-encoded (as defined in RFC 3986 [27]) when used in URLs.

+NOTE: Some browsers may use the filename suffix as a means for detecting the content type for files (other than documents – see A.2.6.2) not served via HTTP.
+Application authors should be careful about filename suffixes used as incorrect suffixes may result in unexpected behaviour.

 It shall be possible to use dvb: URLs referring to applications signalled in the current service as defined in table 4 of TS 102 851 [10] and optionally appended fragment component with the Application.createApplication() method.
 Use of dvb: URLs referring to applications from another service will cause createApplication() to fail as if the initial page could not be loaded.
 Any query component and fragment component assigned to this DVB URL shall be attached to the application location URL signalled inside the corresponding AIT as follows.